60 Divided by 4: A Deep Dive into Division and its Applications

 2

 Here, we have a remainder of 2.
-This means that 4 goes into 62 fifteen times with 2 left over.
+Even so, this means that 4 goes into 62 fifteen times with 2 left over.
 Understanding remainders is crucial in various applications, from sharing items equally to more advanced mathematical concepts.

 Practical Applications of Division